 As a safety alternative, clips with an overall height of 6.0 mm (.236″) or more can be crimped using a “Non-Puncturing Crimp.”
 As the name implies, this special crimp is made higher up the barrel of the clip and does not pierce the metal.
 Therefore, when the wick-clip assembly is glued to the bottom of the container, the burn pool has no points of entry, and the wick is extinguished when the burn pool level reaches the top of the metal clip.

-Wick tabs with heights over the base 3.8 mm tall tab bring the candle’s flame higher away from the bottom of the candle.
-Taller tab heights, 6 mm, 10 mm, and 13 mm are available to increase the potential safety of a candle’s end of life combustion.
+Wick-clips with heights over the standard 3.8 mm tall clip bring the candle’s flame higher away from the bottom of the candle.
+Taller clips with heights of, 6 mm, 10 mm, and 13 mm are available to increase the potential safety of a candle’s “end-of-life” combustion.
 This increased height also minimizes the potential of the ignition of carbon deposits which may be lying on the floor of the candle hence increasing the overall safety of the candle.

-The longer wick tabs are more expensive due to a more involved manufacturing process required to produce them and some candle manufacturers may feel that their customers will perceive the additional wax left at the bottom of the candle at the end of its burn as waste, but taller tabs combined with our non-puncturing crimp are a very effective system for a candle’s end of life safety.
+The longer wick-clips are more expensive due to a more involved manufacturing process required to produce them.
+Likewise, some candle manufacturers may feel that their customers will perceive the additional wax left at the bottom of the candle at the end of its burn as waste, but taller clips combined with our “non-puncturing” crimp are a very effective system for a candle’s end of life safety.